 - You must report to the Headteacher, Head of School and/or Executive Headteacher (CEO) any concern that indicates that a member of staff or a volunteer may be a risk to or may have acted inappropriately towards children. - If the concern is about the Headteacher, Head of School/Senior Manager you must report it to the Executive Headteacher (CEO) or Chair of Governors or, in their absence aGovernor Representative for Safeguarding or Trust Safeguarding Lead.
 In the absence of all of these concerns are directed to the Senior Adviser for Safeguarding Children in Education, Worcestershire County Council (LADO). - If you feel unable to report the matter within school you must seek safeguarding advice from the Senior Adviser for Safeguarding. - Record what you have noticed or what has been said and sign and date it.

-Within the Low-Level Concern Policy there is a dedicated form. - You should follow the procedures in the Low-Levels Concern Policy or Allegations Policy and you have a responsibility to whistle-blow if all else fails.
+You should follow the procedures but you have a responsibility to whistle-blow if all else fails.
 The schools whistleblowing policy can be found on the Trust's and individual schools websites or from Emily Kolb, HR Assistant and Jan Perrey, Operations Manager based at St. John's CE Middle School, Bromsgrove.